Todd Holt

-Todd Holt (born January 20, 1973) is a former Canadian professional hockey player.
+Todd Holt (born January 20, 1973) is a Canadian former professional hockey player.
 Holt was drafted 184th overall in the 1993 NHL Entry Draft by the San Jose Sharks, following a junior career in which Holt had two 100 point seasons.
 He is the Broncos' all-time leading scorer in points and goals, with 423 points.

 Personal

 Holt was sexually abused by junior coach Graham James during his time with the Swift Current Broncos.
 He testified against James, along with fellow victims Fleury and Sheldon Kennedy, during a trial in 2012.

 His cousin is former NHL star Theoren Fleury, who was also abused by James.